The-AI-Alliance/ranking-safety-priorities/docs/domains/domains.markdown

 We are studying the domains analyzed in the "child" pages.
 At this stage, we are gathering information about common, desirable applications of Generative AI (GenAI) in these domains.
 Subsequent work will include documenting representative _use cases_, followed by an analysis of important risks for each application and use case.

+Each domain page also lists the contributors for that domain.
+For the overall project maintainers, see [About Us]({{site.baseurl}}/about).